mohd-faizy/12P_Fake_News_Detection_with_Machine_Learning/README.md

 # __Fake News Detection with Machine Learning:__

 <p align='center'>
     <a href ='#'>
         <img src='https://images.firstpost.com/wp-content/uploads/2019/03/Fighting-fake-news-includes-monitoring-social-media-2.jpg' height='400' width='800'>
     </a>
 </p>

+In this project, we will train a Bidirectional Neural Network and LSTM based deep learning model to detect fake news from a given news corpus & this could be practically used by any media company to automatically predict whether the circulating news is fake or not.
+The process could be done automatically without having humans manually review thousands of news-related articles.

 ## __Objectives__